A small rant.

-l (yes, maybe these names are a touch similar) and there are a great many stalls selling things that promote saving other things.
+, where there are many stands selling things that promote saving other things.

-I quite like this state of affairs, but the problem is that most of these organisations have no real clue what to do when running a stand at a physical event.
-It’s bizarre.
-Deeply bizarre that you have effectively (in the case of vegfest) a tradeshow that is entirely populated by people who have no idea how a tradeshow works or even what they are doing there.
+This works, but it means that most of these organisations have no clue how to run a stand at in person.
+The result is a tradeshow made entirely from people who have no idea how a tradeshow works or even what they are doing there.

-Last year I turned up to vegfest on the third day; it was astonishing how few people could give a good answer to simple questions like “what does your organisation do?”.
+Last year I was at the third day of vegfest and almost nobody could give a good answer to simple questions like “what does you you do?”.